What Grants Are Available for Homeowners in Scotland?

 6. Installation and Inspection

-All works must follow Scottish building regulations and MCS standards, ensuring quality and safety.
+Contractors must follow Scottish building regulations and MCS standards for all works, ensuring quality and safety.
 Refer to the landlord Inspection Checklist to ensure all requirements are met.
+Once authorities approve the work, homeowners coordinate with registered and approved installers to complete the upgrades.
+Some schemes require you to use contractors from an official list to be eligible for funding.
 Once approved, coordinate with registered and approved installers.
 Some schemes require you to use contractors from an official list to be eligible for funding.

 Conclusion: